snarkymcsnarkpants/dad_joke_repo/the collection.md

 Questions

+- Why to chicken coops have two doors?
+Cause if they had four doors it would be a chicken Sedan.
+-
 - Why are Sherlock Holmes' taxes so low?
 He's a master of deduction.
 - What has two butts and kills people?
 An assassin.
 - If a child refuses to sleep during nap time, are they guilty of resisting a rest?